RemcoTukker/SVGPanZoom/README.md

 ## V1.0

-* Better setting/getting of SVG transform matrix
+* Clean up code a lil bit
+* Fix issue mouseout events
 * Make it a proper module with easy initialization of the IDs you want to use (and other config)
 * Touch up docu
-* Add touch events
-* Testing on browsers (so far, Chrome (incl mobile), FF, IE11 seem to work), both inline and in separate SVG
+* Testing on browsers, both inline and in separate SVG, fix any incompatibility issues for main browsers

 ## V1.1

 * Use requestAnimationFrame when it is available
-* Add a unity matrix to the panzoom group if no matrix is defined yet
+* Add a minified version and/or a data-uri version
+* Add rotation, in particular attractive for mobile use

 ## V2.0

+* Drop IE support and allow ourselves to directly manipulate the transforms instead of relying on string parsing / concatenation
 * Allow for inertia-based pan/zooming (in particular for smooth zooming :-)
+* Test Apple browsers